aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/axis/_index.md

 ```

 Represents the logarithmic base.
-Default value is 10.Only applies for Excel2007.
+Default value is 10.

 **Returns:**
 double